nanoservicesforge/nanoservice-template/README.md

 kernel = { entrypoint = "kernel", package = "kernel", name = "calc-server-kernel" }
 ```

+After running the `nanoforge prep` command in the root of your project where the `Cargo.toml` is located, you will be able
+to access the core functions in your project with `use::calc_server` and the kernel which is the structs for your functions
+with `use::calc_server_kernel`.

 ## Tokio TCP

 ### Running Tokio